-Todd Robinson is a meditation master with 35 years of experience.
-He’s most famous for his discovery of how both the human mind and meditation actually work, after studying the meditative process itself for more than 25 years.
+Todd Robinson is a meditation expert with 35 years of experience.
+He’s most famous for his discoveries of how both the human mind and meditation actually work, after studying the meditative process itself for more than 25 years.

 Todd now imparts his vast knowledge through the accelerated meditation programs he designs and teaches, and through preparing new senior meditation program instructors.

 Todd began practicing transcendental and other meditations in the mid 1980s before enlisting in the U.S. Marine Corps in 1989 and eventually serving as a Nuclear, Biological, and Chemical Defense Specialist during the Gulf War.

 Todd developed severe PTSD symptoms while on active duty, but because the Marine Corps had trouble identifying and treating soldiers with PTSD during that era, Todd went AWOL to deal with the disorder.

 While absent from the Marine Corps, Todd initially moved to Thailand as an escape, but when his symptoms were not subsiding on their own, he ordained as Thai Forrest Tradition Buddhist Monk.
 While working with his teacher, he noticed that as his meditation proficiency rose, the PTSD symptoms declined.
 Upon learning all he could at his home temple in Maha Sarakham, he was taken to several of the foremost meditation masters in Thailand for additional training.

 When he was no longer experiencing the symptoms of PTSD, he returned to the Marine Corps and become the first Buddhist Monk within the U.S. Armed Service Chaplain Corps.
 While serving with the U.S. Navy Chaplains in Okinawa, Japan, he finished his contract with the US Marine Corps while spending some of his free time learning about Rinzai Zen, penning his satory poem before leaving the Island:

 Once his military contract was completed, he returned to the U.S. and helped form the Vipassana Towers Meditation Center in Denver, CO. before moving to Illinois and eventually disrobing.